Xunnamius/test-utils/packages/test-mock-fixture/docs/fixtures/dummy-npm-package/functions/dummyNpmPackageFixture.md

 If a `packageUnderTest` is provided, and it is namespaced (e.g.
 "@-xun/symbiote"), an empty directory will be created using the namespace as its name (e.g. `node_modules/@-xun`).

+Note that the `packageUnderTest` is not the same thing as the dummy root NPM package; the latter typically imports/tests the former.

 ## Returns